Q&A: What to know, what to do about Equifax data breach

 How to prevent ID theft in wake of massive exposure of records

 Social Security numbers, birth dates, addresses and in some cases driver’s license numbers were exposed for about 143 million in the U.S., Equifax announced Sept.
-7. Equifax announced Oct.
-2, 2017, that a security review found that an additional 2.5 million Americans were potentially impacted by the data breach.
-That puts the total now at 145.5 million.
+7. Since then the company has revised upward the total number affected to 147.9 million in the U.S., as of March 2018.
 The number of driver's licenses exposed is between 10 million and 11 million, according to news reports citing company sources.

 Here are questions about the data breach and what you can do to protect yourself.
 The information is drawn from Equifax, the Identity Theft Resource Center, the U.S. Federal Trade Commission, and the National Consumer Law Center.

-If you are among the additional 2.5 million Americans whose personal data was exposed, Equifax will mail written notices to you, the company said.
+If you are among the Americans whose personal data was exposed but not a Social Security number, Equifax will mail written notices to you, the company has said.

 TransUnion, another big-three credit bureau, offers a lock on its credit reports as part of a free service called TrueIdentity.
 The service requires no credit card to begin, but users face multiple attempts to upsell them into other products.

 Short of a freeze, routine measures will provide some protection, or at least inform you when ID theft has occurred.
 Everyone is entitled to check their full credit report from each of the big three bureaus once a year.
 Experts recommend to check one report every four months, to spread your monitoring effort out during the year.
-Get your free reports through AnnualCreditReport.com (you can also check your credit report for free at CreditCards.com.)
+Get your free reports through AnnualCreditReport.com.

 You can also set up a fraud alert at the credit bureaus to alert creditors that your identifying data has been hacked.
 This should cause lenders to contact you to confirm any applications for credit they receive are genuine.

-Equifax’s credit monitoring block me from getting payments from a class-action
+Q. I signed up for Equifax’s free credit monitoring.
+Will that block me from getting payments from a class-action lawsuit against them?

 A. Experts say to file your taxes early as a precaution against tax return fraud.
 ID thieves may claim to be you and file a false tax return seeking federal benefits.